NandhiniRam2005/CS3500-BollywoodBurritos.Pair-Assignment7-SpreadsheetPair/GUI/README.md

 Also per assignment instructions in our .razor file we only have code that pertains to the view while the razor.cs file has any additionaly logic.
 I dont mean to sound like a hotdog sitting on the sidewalk of a hot phoenix day (UwU) but piazza question @754 a TA says that one additional feature (we added 5 including one that professor suggested) is enough for full credit so as long as we did it correctly it should be enough.
+CHECK OUR HOMEPAGE - for specifics on what additional features we added.
 # Assignment Specific Topics
 We decided to make various design decisions.For example we decided to:
 1. Added functionality to type inside the cells themselves